Freyadnd/Interactive-Lab-Hub/Final Project/FinalProject.md

 Our project introduces a unique music toolkit designed for individuals new to DJing.
 It's a user-friendly platform that simplifies music creation, making it accessible and enjoyable for beginners.

 The centerpiece is the DJ Box, which allows users to add various drum beats to a track.
-The setup includes dynamic lights on the keyboard that respond to the beats, along with two small figurines that move in sync with the beat, creating a playful and engaging environment for music compositio.
+The setup includes dynamic lights on the keyboard that respond to the beats, along with two small figurines that move in sync with the beat, creating a playful and engaging environment for music composition.

 <img src="img/1.jpg" width="50%" height="50%">